anishrana2001/Kubernetes/17 NetworkPolicy/lab1.md

 }
 EOF
 ```
+### Index.html file would be frontend-index.html for frontend pop.
 ```
 cat <<EOF>> frontent-index.html
 frontent web server is up on port 8080
 EOF
 ```

+### Create a nginx configuration file for nginx pod - listen on port 8080 and Index.html file would be nginx-index.html
 ```
 cat <<EOF>> nginx.conf
 server {